 - The clinical endpoint committees’ adjudication workflow must be structured to deliver consistent, reliable, and accurate results

-Among the questions the speaker will address, are:
+Among the questions the speakers address:

 - What methods should be considered to support accurate detection and reporting of all potential suspected endpoints?